AdamSobieski/Knowledge-Representation/README.md

 ## XML Inclusions

-Using [XML inclusions](https://www.w3.org/TR/xinclude-11/), repeated patterns in markup can be succinctly replaced by `x:include` elements which are processed and subsequently replaced by the markup that they reference.
+Using [XML inclusions](https://www.w3.org/TR/xinclude-11/), repeated patterns in markup can be succinctly replaced by `xi:include` elements which are processed and subsequently replaced by the markup that they reference.
 More coming soon.

 ## Parameterized Templates